 Gleevec was the first TKI to hit the market in 2001.
 Blood tests show that CML responds quickly to Gleevec, generally within one to three months.
 Side effects are usually mild and may include:

 - weight gain

 - skin rash

-Sprycel can be used as a first-line treatment, or when Gleevec doesn’t work or can’t be tolerated.
+Dasatinib can be used as a first-line treatment, or when Gleevec doesn’t work or can’t be tolerated.
 Along with the same side effects as Gleevec, Sprycel appears to increase the risk of pulmonary arterial hypertension (PAH).
 PAH is a dangerous condition that occurs when blood pressure is too high in the arteries of the lungs.
-Sprycel isn’t recommended for those with heart or lung problems.
+Sprycel isn’t recommended for those who have heart or lung problems.

-Tasigna can also be a first-line treatment or it can be used if other drugs aren’t effective or side effects are too great.
-It has the same common side effects as other TKIs, along with some potentially serious side effects that doctors should monitor.
-These include:
+Nilotinib (Tasigna) can also be a first-line treatment, or it can be used if other drugs aren’t effective or side effects are too great.
+It has the same side effects as other TKIs, along with some potentially more serious side effects that doctors should monitor.
+These may include: